Lock1/Lock1/README.md

 # Hey!
-Enjoy doing random and useless thing
+Enjoy doing random and useless things

 > When life gives you C & x86 asm, make lemonade!

+Full Stack Web Dev at certain enterprise company

+## Things

 IF2210-OOP with extra useless and garbage render system